magnux/IOBahn/README.md

 IOBahn
 ======

-Socket.IO protocol implementation on top of AutobahnAndroid WebSockets library
+Socket.IO protocol implementation on top of AutobahnAndroid WebSockets library.
+This works with the lattest Socket.IO protocol.

 ## Why?